thiagohenrique1/FIRASim/INSTALL.md

-# GrSim - INSTALL
+# FIRASim - INSTALL

 ## Overview

-We developed grSim on Ubuntu OS.
-(Ubuntu 14.04+ tested and is recommended).
-It is  important that the graphics card driver is installed properly (the official Ubuntu packages for nVidia and AMD(ATI) graphics cards are available). grSim will compile and run in both 32 and 64 bits Linux and Mac OS.
+We developed FIRASim on Ubuntu OS.
+(Ubuntu 18.04+ tested and is recommended).
+It is  important that the graphics card driver is installed properly (the official Ubuntu packages for nVidia and AMD(ATI) graphics cards are available).
+FIRASim will compile and run in 32 and 64 bits Linux, Mac OS and Windows.

-GrSim is written in C++, in order to compile it, you will need a working toolchain and a c++ compiler.
+FIRASim is written in C++, in order to compile it, you will need a working toolchain and a c++ compiler.

 ## Dependencies

-GrSim depends on:
+FIRASim depends on:

 - [CMake](https://cmake.org/) version 3.5+
 - [OpenGL](https://www.opengl.org)